AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

     - `NUMBER_OF_GOALS`: A private static constant integer value representing the maximum number of goals in the `ExerciseGoalList`.
     - `goals`: A private `ArrayList` of `ExerciseGoal` objects.
   - Methods:
     - `parseData(ArrayList<String> data)`: A private helper method used to further process the `ArrayList` of strings read by the Storage class.
 In this class, the data is initialised into `ExerciseGoal` Objects instead of `Exercise` Objects.
-(Omitted from Class Diagram)
     - `isEmpty()`: A public helper method used to check if the `ExerciseGoalList` is empty.
     - `clear()`: A public helper method used to reset the `ExerciseGoalList` by deleting all `ExerciseGoal` objects within.
     - `findExercise(int index)`: A public helper method used to find an `ExerciseGoal` based on its index.
     - `saveGoals()`: A public helper method used to save the current list to a local storage.
     - `newExercise(String[] parameters)`: An overriden public method from the parent class, it is used to create a new `ExerciseGoal` object, with its `isDone` attribute initialised to `false`.
     - `add(Exercise exercise, boolean isDone)`: A public method overloaded from the parent class, it adds a pre-existing `Exercise`, converts it with a declared `isDone` parameter, before adding it into the list and saving locally.
     - `toString()`: An overriden public method used to specify the string format of the `ExerciseGoalList` object.
-(Omitted from Class Diagram)
   - Dependencies:
     - Storage: Utilised for persistent memory storage.
     - Enum ExerciseType: Utilised to allow only specified types of exercises.